membersheep/ems/README.md

 ## TODO
 v0.1
 - Raspberry embedded version
-	- Run at startup
-	- Update from ssh
 	- Set default input and output
+	- Send midi CLOCK message when internal clock is running
 	- Optimize raspbian to run ems
-	- Send midi CLOCK message when internal clock is running
 - Functions
 	- A/B function: bank left button -> A: enables A (immediately) (A led on) bank right button -> B: enables B (immediately) (B led on)